Frobenius structure on hypergeometric equations, p-adic polygamma values and p-adic L-values: Introduction

-Generally speaking, in degenerate case (i.e. $Y$ is a degenerate fiber), the log-crystalline cohomology (or the limiting mixed Hodge structure) usually has mixed weights, and then Problem \ref{intro-prob} is, more or less, concerned with the $p$-adic Beilinson conjecture by Perrin-Riou.
-For example, $M_{\text{\rm log-crys},v}$ in Theorem \ref{intro-thm} is expected to be the cohomological realization of certain mixed Tate motive, and then the $p$-adic Beilinson conjecture predicts that the off-diagonal entries of $\Phi_{\crys,v}$ are related to some $p$-adic $L$-values.
-We hope further progress on this topic in near future.
+Recently, Beukers and Vlasenko \cite{BV} extend Shapiro's result to arbitrary dimensional Dwork pencils of Calabi-Yau as a consequence of the study of the Frobenius structure on the hypergeometric equation for $F(\frac{1}{n},\ldots,\frac{n-1}{n};1,\ldots,1;z)$.
+Our formula provides us with a further generalization of it.

+The Hodge theoretic counterpart of Theorem \ref{intro-thm} is obtained by Kerr \cite{Ker}.
+He studies limiting mixed Hodge structures for variations of Hodge structures with conifold monodromy etc., and relates the periods of them to the motivic gamma functions by Bloch-Vlasenko.
+His result can be applied to hypergeometric equations $P(\ul a;\ul1)$ such that $\ul a$ are Galois conjugate, and provides the counterpart of Theorem \ref{intro-thm}.

 This paper is organized as follows.
-In \S \ref{polygamma-sect}, we give a survey on $p$-adic polygamma function and $p$-adic $L$-function of Dirichlet characters.
-In particular, we prove that $p$-adic polygamma values are linear combinations of $p$-adic $L$-values (Theorem \ref{zeta-value3}).
-In \S \ref{Kedlaya.sect}, we review from \cite{Ke} Kedlaya's residue formula together with the construction of the Frobenius intertwiners on hypergeometric equations.
-We notice that the statement of \cite[Theorem 4.3.2, Corollary 4.3.3]{Ke} is different from the statement of Theorem \ref{Kedlaya} below.
-This is exposed in Remark \ref{hagihara} in detail.
+In \S \ref{polygamma-sect}, we review $p$-adic polygamma functions from \cite[\S 2]{New}.
+In particular, we show that $p$-adic polygamma values are linear combinations of $p$-adic $L$-values because it is not written in \cite{New}.
+In \S \ref{Kedlaya.sect}, we reformulate Kedlaya's residue formula.
+This is a preparation for later sections.
 In \S \ref{main.theorem.sect}, we formulate and prove our generalization of Kedlaya's residue formula (Theorems \ref{main.formula1} and \ref{main-c}).
-In \S \ref{application.sect}, we discuss the Frobenius structure of the log-crystalline cohomology of a family such that the Picard-Fuchs equation is a hypergeometric equation.
-We also discuss Katz' generalized Dwork pencils.
-In \S \ref{syn.sect}, we give an application to the computation of syntomic regulators of some explicit Milnor symbols.
+In \S \ref{application.sect}, we discuss the Frobenius structure of the log-crystalline cohomology of a family such that its Picard-Fuchs equation is a hypergeometric equation.
+In \S \ref{syn.sect}, we give another application of our formula to the computation of syntomic regulators of some explicit Milnor symbols.

+{\textbf{Acknowledgement}}.
+The authors thank Matt Kerr for letting us know his paper \cite{Ker} concerning Theorem \ref{intro-thm}.
+They also thank the referee for reading this paper carefully, and giving us interesting comments.

 {\textbf{Convention}}.
 As usual, we define $\sum_{i\in \emptyset}a_i=0$ and $\prod_{i\in\emptyset}a_i=1$ for the empty index set.